KenanBek/dbui/README.md

 - `Ctrl-F` - toggle focus-mode
 - `Ctrl-C` - exit

+#### Table Specific

+Use these keys when the table panel is active:

+- `e` - describe selected table
+- `p` - preview selected table (works as ENTER but does not change focus)

 ## Contribution

 The code and its sub-packages include various form of documentation: code comments or README files.
 Make sure to get